gerr135/ada_composition/separation/Readme.md

 with class-wide methods implementing the algorithms and a few derived types hodling the data.
 However the more interesting cases would have multiple interfaces providing various data processing detail depending on the abstraction.
-E.g. a simple "top level"  interface can notionally deal with simle collections of entries, cycling through them one by one, while an "optimized interface" would build matrices and do some linear algebra, possibly invoking Blast or related optimized libraries.
+E.g. a simple "top level"  interface can notionally deal with simple collections of entries, cycling through them one by one, while an "optimized interface" would build matrices and do some linear algebra, possibly invoking Blast or related optimized libraries.
 Tying this algorithmic hierarchy of interfaces to a largely independent tree or hierarchy of data storage types may be not completely trivial without code duplication.
-This demo tries to provide simple enough examples of non-trivial use of such constructs.
+This demo tries to provide simple enough layout of non-trivial use of such constructs.

 On the demo specifics: it would be interesting indeed to use some convoluted calculation